piccobit/cert-manager-webhook-hosttech/README.md

 kubectl port-forward -n cert-manager $(kubectl get pods -n cert-manager | grep hosttech | cut -d ' ' -f 1) 40000:40000
 ```

+**Note:** The version tags for the Docker images are generated automatically and shouldn't be configured manually.

 ### Running the test suite

 All DNS providers **must** run the DNS01 provider conformance testing suite,